treenet/treenetproc/README.md

 The package `treenetproc` cleans raw dendrometer data.
 The cleaning process aligns measurements at regular time intervals and removes jumps and outliers.
-All changes are flagged can be visually examined in the graphical outputs.
+All changes are flagged and can be visually examined in the graphical outputs.

 ## Installation